 USA300 is a MRSA strain that’s very common in the US.
 It’s not only resistant to any antibiotics, but it also creates deep, pus-filled sores.
 It’s a very dangerous infection that can spread to blood, lungs and other organs.
 It also blocks the body’s ability to make white blood cells (that fight infection).
 Hospitalizations for USA300 strains tripled between 2004 and 2008.

 Drug companies aren’t developing new antibiotics … and there’s an ever-growing list of antibiotic-resistant bacteria.
 These antibiotic-resistant bacteria don’t respond to treatment.
 And that means serious infections can’t be healed.

-This is a dangerous threat to all of us … not just your dog!
+This is a dangerous threat to everyone … not just your dog!

-Never use antibiotics frivolously.
-By that I mean … don’t ever use antibiotics if you have another alternative.
+Never use antibiotics frivolously … meaning don’t ever use antibiotics if you have another alternative.
 And there are many natural alternatives to Neosporin.

 Does Neosporin Even Work?